There is more to experience, see, hear, taste, touch, smell, feel, and learn than can be done in one lifetime.

 But what if you’d rather not have alcohol or de-alcoholized wine?

-Also, there are many plant-based milks, too.
-These include almond milk, coconut milk, cashew milk, rice milk, hazelnut milk, oat milk, hemp milk, and soy milk.
+There are many plant-based milks, too.
+These include almond milk, coconut milk, cashew milk, rice milk, hazelnut milk, oat milk, and hemp milk.

-Set out on a voyage of discovery and taste the wide variety of healthy drinks that are available.
+Set out on a voyage of discovery and taste a wide variety of healthy drinks.
 You deserve it.

 3. The Company You Keep